tychonievich/graphics/md/text/nanite.md

 considering normals as well as positions and being more forgiving of changes along the view direction than perpendicular to it.

-In general, finding the cut that meets these criteria requires an algorithm that considers all of the nodes of the DAG holistically;
+In general, finding the cut that meets these criteria requires an algorithm that considers all the nodes of the DAG holistically;
 that, in turn, means it cannot be efficiently for very large DAGs, rendering the general solution impractical for deployment.
 However, if the approximation errors are monotonic